 However, sometimes the original layout, graphs, and charts are important to your research.
 This page gives examples of ways to get online access to original articles for free or greatly discounted rates.

-Student subscription rates are available for both the Washington Post and the New York Times:
+Student subscription rates are available for the Washington Post:

 News stories published by the Boston Globe are available through two websites:

 Some articles may be accessed for free when coming from search results or social media sites such as Facebook.
 A Poynter article from 2011 has the details of the launch of the subscription site, and most of the information is still accurate.

 There is an educational discount to full BostonGlobe.com content for college students.

 Students will need to subscribe through the Campus Discount page:

 No educational discounts, but any computer is allowed to access 10 articles in a 30-day period for free.